KUWAITNET/django-admin-commands/README.rst

                 # this will load all the commands available on manage.py
         }

-* Navigate to the admin site `/admin_commands/managementcommands/` to find the commands you have allowed added
+* Navigate to the admin site and you will see a new section called `Management Commands` with commands to execute and see their logs

 Permissions
 -----------
 App comes with 2 permissions

 1. `Can execute management commands` which is required to access & execute commands allowed.
 2. `View other users log` which is allow the user to see the logs of other users ran commands.
+If Not given, logs will be filtered to own records only.